 Free Man of Color

-Recipient of the 2004 Jeff Award for Best New Work, Free Man of Color is the story of John Newton Templeton, an ex-slave who attended Ohio University and graduated in 1828, thirty-five years before the end of slavery.
-Production venues include The Colony Theatre in Burbank, CA.; Penguin Rep in Stony Point, NY; Off-Broadway by Penguin Rep in Association with Chase Mishkin, 59E59, New York; and Independent Theatre, Adelaide, South Australia.
-It has been published by Dramatic Publishing and Northwestern Press.
+Recipient of the 2004 Jeff Award for Best New Work, Free Man of Color tells the story of John Newton Templeton, a young man who spent the early years of his life enslaved.
+After emancipation, he attended Ohio University and graduated in 1828, thirty-five years before the end of slavery.

 Chicago Tribune